 It seems like a tall order to experience calm and no chaos each weekday morning, especially when winging it at 7 a.m. has been the norm.
 Try hitting reset and start the day on a positive note with an unhurried, sit-down, healthy breakfast.

 A brief, morning family meal—even for 15 minutes—cuts down stress for everyone.
 It also assures your children that they are your priority.
 In case you can’t get together for dinner because of other commitments, then you at least have this meal.

 If you can’t pick up or meet your child at lunchtime, then arrange to place a call.
 It’s reassuring for a child to hear from a parent during the day.
 A brief check-in will be rewarding for both of you.

 In the evening, designate a quality time—especially at dinner.
-A little extra time with your children now will prove enormously beneficial as they grown up.
+A little extra time with your children now will prove enormously beneficial as they grow.

 Instead of letting the TV, YouTube, or computer games fill up the evening, plan pre-bedtime family activities.
 Even if you have to catch up on work, keep them somewhat engaged and nearby.

 Other Work-Life Balancing Techniques

 Bring your children to the office if and when you can, and let them see their photos or their creative work on your desk.
 This lets them know that they are in your mind and heart.
-It helps them understand that you think of them often—and they will also feel a part of what you do.
+It helps them to understand, that you think of them often—and they will also feel a part of what you do.
 Make their special day an adventure.

 Work-life balance for anyone means having great time-management skills.
 If you allow your workday to drag on, you’re stealing precious leisure and family time.
 Here are some additional tips:

 - Know the boss's schedule.
 Maximize meeting time with your boss; be strategic and work closely with him or her to achieve the proper proportion of time and information they need to feel connected.